Iaurits/Iaurits.github.io/_posts/2024-04-23-FinalProject.markdown

     frameborder="0">
 </iframe>

-_figure 3: This plot shows a heatmap where each column corropsonds to a car brand, and the color of each square represents the procentage of this injury per car brand._
+_Figure 3: This plot shows a heatmap where each column corropsonds to a car brand, and the color of each square represents the procentage of this injury per car brand._

 We notice that the neck and head are the most common places to be injured, no matter which car brand you drive.